TLE of Swayam

 Acting as a platform which enables the students to empirically test their knowledge has always been the corner stone of this project.
 Right from its inception, the team has been strongly supported by the college on all fronts, providing valuable infrastructure and a strong funding to keep the project alive.
 The environmental tests on the Qualification model were successfully completed in June 2014.

 The team successfully cleared the Critical Design Review (CDR) at ISAC, Bangalore on 17th September 2014.
 All the subsystem designs and results were presented and approved by the committee.
 The team got a clearance for going ahead with the Flight Model of Swayam.

 The team completed the Flight Model assembly and Environmental tests on it at ISAC.

 The Flight Model has been handed over to ISRO.
-Swayam will be launched in the second week of June 2016 along with ISRO’s CARTOSAT-2C by Polar Satellite Launch vehicle PSLV-C34.
+Swayam has been launched successfully on 22nd of June 2016 along with ISRO’s CARTOSAT-2C by Polar Satellite Launch vehicle PSLV-C34.

 We are grateful to have support of ISRO for reviewing our work and GMRT for providing testing facilities for evaluating communication system.